Ramon Llull

 A prolific writer, he is also known for his literary works written in Catalan, which he composed to make his Art accessible to a wider audience.
-In addition to Catalan and Latin he also probably wrote in Arabic (although no texts in Arabic survive).
+In addition to Catalan and Latin, he also probably wrote in Arabic (although no texts in Arabic survive).
 His books were translated into Occitan, French, and Castilian during his lifetime.

 Although his work did not enjoy huge success during his lifetime, he has had a rich and continuing reception.
 In the early modern period his name became associated with alchemical works.
-More recently he has been recognized as a precursor of the modern liberal voting franchise 450 years before Borda and Condorcet had proposed the idea and also the computer and a pioneer of computation theory.
+More recently he has been recognized as a precursor of the modern field of social choice theory, 450 years before Borda and Condorcet's investigations reopened the field.
+His ideas also prefigured the development of computation theory.

+Venerated as a saintly figure in the Catholic Church, he was beatified by Pope Pius IX in 1847.
+He was a member of the Third Order of Saint Francis.

 Life

 Early life and family

 Llull was born in Palma into a wealthy family of Barcelona patricians who had come to the Kingdom of Majorca in 1229 with the conquering armies of James I of Aragon.
 James I had conquered the formerly Almohad-ruled Majorca as part of a larger move to integrate the territories of the Balearic Islands (now part of Spain) into the Crown of Aragon.
 Llull was born there a few years later, in 1232 or 1233.
 Muslims still constituted a large part of the population of Majorca and Jews were present in cultural and economic affairs.